moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # Comparing other solutions

-## Compare with automatic Machine Learning
+## Compare with automatic Machine Learning and visual recognition cloud services

-Automatic Machine Learning, AutoML, is a new research direction which goal is to simplify
+Automatic Machine Learning, AutoML, is a new research direction which goal is to simplify hyper-parameter turning process, the benefit is simplified AI architecture design and development process, but the drawbacks are

-## Compare with visual recognition services

-TBD
+- Expensive services with per image charages, server and storage rental fee.
+Customer also has to pay for each inference use including AI, server and network traffic use.
+- Very difficult to customize
+- Zero data ownership
+- Zero program ownership
+- No client device integrate
+- IoT impossible
+- Offline impossible

 # Future Enhancements
 - Face detection pre-processing to reduce error rate